 Charters are still held accountable to all federal and state regulations for public schools.
 Students participate in all required state assessments.
 Sigsbee Charter School is still a part of the Monroe County School District, with its own Board of Directors and staff.

-In 2011-2012, SCS expanded to a K-6 school with a student population of 385.
-The school was nationally recognized as a School of Excellence by the Florida Consortium of Public Charter Schools.
-The students and teachers once again earned an A rating.
-SCS received a $540,000 grant from the Department of Defense Education Act to expand its Science, Technology, Engineering and Mathematics (STEM) programs.
-SCS and Naval Air Station Key West also received the Pete Taylor Award from the Military Child Education Coalition.
+In 2011–2012, SCS expanded to serve grades K–6, growing its enrollment to 385 students.
+The school was nationally recognized as a School of Excellence by the Florida Consortium of Public Charter Schools and received a $540,000 grant from the Department of Defense Education Activity (DoDEA) to enhance its STEM programming.
+That year, SCS and Naval Air Station Key West were jointly awarded the prestigious Pete Taylor Partnership of Excellence Award by the Military Child Education Coalition.